 The Court of Appeal upheld the trial judge’s decision and dismissed the appeal, finding no errors in the original decision.

-The lawyers of Lex Arbesman Legal can help you navigate the stressful time of separation, including the process of obtaining a separation agreement.
+The lawyers of NULaw can help you navigate the stressful time of separation, including the process of obtaining a separation agreement.
 Contact us by phone at 416-481-5604 or through email if you would like to discuss a separation agreement as a means to protect your rights assets in the event of a marital breakdown.